Something we see more of than we should are home loan applications where someone has withheld information or deliberately tried to mislead the lender.

-This is a sure-fire way to get your home loan declined with the bank and get an unwanted enquiry on your credit file.
-Secondly, it wastes both the time of you and our brokers who are really trying to help you.
+This is a sure-fire way to get your application declined and get an unwanted enquiry on your credit file.

 Don’t make our job hard: the truth will set you free!